SecDevOps-jmcdonough/AzureMicroSeg/README.md

 **************

-## Chapter 3 - Create the RunBook and configure the FortiGate Automation Stitches
+## Chapter 3 - Create the RunBook and configure the FortiGate Automation Stitches [estimated duration 30min]

 A FortiGate Automation Stitch brings together a trigger and an action.
 In this exercise the trigger is a log event and the action is the execution of a webhook.